SPEAKER • FINANCIAL EDUCATOR • AUTHOR

 About Pascale Helyar OAM

 Pascale is an Australian financial educator, keynote speaker and author of 'Rich Woman, Poor Woman'.
-Her career, spanning three decades in financial services, fintech and gender equality, has enabled her to develop the Financial Action Blueprint (FAB).
-FAB is a rare practical behavioural framework that turns financial insight into action, allowing women to build real wealth.
+She created the Financial Action Blueprint (FAB), drawn from 30 years in financial services, fintech and gender‑equality work.
+FAB is a rare practical behavioural framework that converts financial understanding into decisive action and measurable wealth.
 Using FAB, Pascale changes how women relate to money, and how quickly they act.

-Pascale is a twice-exited founder; her most recent exit is Grow My Money (now Finder Shopping), a world-first solution addressing the gender superannuation gap.
-Her work has helped Australian women contribute millions of additional dollars into their superannuation, addressing a system where one in six women retires into poverty.
+Pascale’s most recent exit as founder is Grow My Money (now Finder Shopping), a world‑first solution tackling the gender wealth gap, which has helped Australian women contribute millions of dollars to their superannuation, mortgage and savings.

-Her leadership and insight is sought by organisations navigating financial inclusion, digital transformation and the future of wealth.
+Her leadership and insight are sought by organisations ready to support their employees’ financial participation and confidence.

 EDUCATOR